En flygbild över hur Sjölunda avloppsreningsverk ser ut idag med Lommabukten i bakgrunden.

 Cost-effective and better for the environment

-A shared investment in wastewater treatment with better technology will generate greater benefit at a lower cost, and also benefit the aquatic environments.
+A shared investment in wastewater treatment with better technology will generate greater value at a lower cost, also benefitting the aquatic environments.
 Once operational, the new Sjölunda wastewater treatment plant will replace local plants, enabling the recovery of nearby small watercourses.
-In addition, the new outlet pipes, going further out into Öresund, will help protect the aquatic environment in Lommabukten and Natura 2000 sites.
+In addition, the new outfall pipelines, going further out into Öresund, will help protect the aquatic environment in Lommabukten and Natura 2000 sites.

 Utilising resources

-Future wastewater treatment plants will both treat wastewater and extract resources.
-We already recover heat from wastewater and return it to the city.
-Through the treatment process, we can also produce biogas for public transport and fertiliser for arable land – but we can do even more.
-We are therefore taking a closer look at how a new plant can:
+Future wastewater treatment plants will further develop the ability to both treat wastewater and extract resources.
+Already today, heat is recovered from wastewater and returned to the city.
+Through the treatment process, we also produce biogas for public transport and fertiliser for arable land – but we can do even more.
+Therefore, we are taking a closer look at how a new plant can:

 • Be carbon neutral